 Cowra Council's Biosecurity Officer undertakes the control and management of priority weeds throughout the Shire.
-Species such as Chilean Needle Grass, St John's Wort, Silver Leaf Nightshade and Blue Heliotrope are among weeds that are considered to be a problem in the Shire.

 Residents with priority weeds on their property are encouraged to contact the Infrastructure & Operations Department on (02) 6340 2070.

 All land owners or land managers have a 'General Biosecurity Duty' to prevent, eliminate or minimise the Biosecurity Risk posed or likely to be posed by weeds.

 If a priority weed poses a biosecurity risk in a particular area, but is not the subject of any specific legislation, Council's Authorised Officers may rely on the general biosecurity duty to manage that weed or prevent its spread.